The Curriculum Project

 In fall 2014, Fairmount Water Works launched a three year Middle School Teacher Fellowship Program to develop an integrated urban watershed curriculum for grades 6–8, aligned with core standards.
-This curriculum will be completed by June 2017.
-The Program is supported by the William Penn Foundation and the Philadelphia Water Department.
+This phase of the development and piloting of the curriculum was completed in June 2017.
+The 3-year project was supported by the William Penn Foundation and the Philadelphia Water Department.

 The curriculum is made up of 6 units.
 Each unit is made up of individual Learning Experiences.

 Students will develop a basic appreciation of and love for the value of water.